jlmelville/smallvis/docs/idp-theory.md

  \right)
 $$

-and lets expand the parentheses:
+and let's expand the parentheses:

 $$
 \delta_{i,U} = 2 \left[